 In Ohio, there is a charge called “physical control” of an automobile while impaired.
 Essentially this charge prohibits anyone impaired to be in control of a car, including sleeping in it.

 Every person charged with drunk driving when the driver was found in the car sleeping should hire an experienced drunk driving attorney.
 The facts and circumstances of these cases need to be carefully examined.
 Michigan law does provide a valid defense to drunk driving when the facts indicate that the driver didn’t have the intent to drive intoxicated, rather the driver was using the car for shelter.
 All too often, less experienced attorneys will quickly tell their clients, “Well the keys were in the car so you were operating.”
 It’s just not that simple.
 Particularly in rural Michigan where winter cold weather can kill people.
 Some practical advice for sleeping it off in your car: 1) Avoid sleeping in a running car; 2) Don’t sleep in the driver’s seat, move to the back or passenger seat; 3) Never move the vehicle after becoming intoxicated, if the police find you in your car they will try to get you to admit to driving the vehicle while intoxicated; and 4) Make it appear that you are sheltering in the car.
-For example, lock the doors, take your shoes off, use clothing as extra blankets.
+For example, lock the doors, take your shoes off, and use clothing as extra blankets.

 About the Author: Matthew Benedict is a drunk driving attorney practicing law in Traverse City Michigan.
 Call today for an appointment 231-883-4170.